 Like an attorney, Etheridge bills for her time in six-minute increments.
 She attends to 15 different regular clients, on average, each month, and spends most of that time out of her office, visiting hospitals, residential care facilities or meeting with doctors, lawyers, fiduciaries, or other professionals.
 She also does consultations and special projects such as moving a client from home to a care setting.

 When she started her business 7 years ago, Etheridge did not use any time-billing software, just a notebook to record client activities.
-As her business grew, the limitations of paper became more noticeable.
+As her business grew, the limitations of paper became more noticeable when managing her billable hours.

 After about a year of paper, Etheridge began using Bill4Time.